Oregon widow sues dead husband’s alleged lover for $1M

 - Billionaire Richard Branson came within 'seconds' of death on Mont Blanc ascent

 The lawsuit says on Dec.
-5, 2017, Phan’s ex-husband caught the philandering pair in the act at Phan’s Corvallis nail salon.
+5, 2017, Phan’s ex-husband caught the philandering pair at Phan’s Corvallis nail salon.

 The suit claims the ex-husband beat Mitch Xuan Dong with a baseball bat and stabbed him.
 He died a week later.